 What Do I Need to Send a Pallet to Europe?

-Please note your EU buyer will also need an EU EORI number to clear the goods at the port of import.
+It's also important to remember that your EU buyer will need their own EORI number to handle the goods when they arrive at the import port.

 Commercial Invoices are now required for all goods leaving the UK.